mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 of the family, Alder Trimmel Poltar, has installed the rest of his family as councilmembers and the second day of each month is dedicated to hosting the leaders of the other families.
-This is a point of controversy as the previous three months’ audiences have been cancelled, leaving them without a formal platform for grievances to be heard.
+This is a point of controversy as the previous three months' audiences have been cancelled, leaving them without a formal platform for grievances to be heard.

 ```